seam-project-studios/osiris-ojs/readme.md

 </html>
 ```

-## Osiris
+## Osiris is a framework built on top of OJS
-is a framework built on top of OJS, designed to facility code re-use and simple organisation of files
+Designed to facility code re-use and simple organisation of files